Multicalibration Yields Better Matchings: Learning Matchings with Multicalibrated Predictions

-Now, as already argued, we call \textsf{CHECK} at most $\nicefrac{4r}{m\alpha^2}$ times; therefore we need to union bound over the correctness of every call, meaning that we need to consider $\delta_0 = \nicefrac{m\alpha^2\delta}{4r}$.
+Now, as already argued, we call \textsf{CHECK} at most $\nicefrac{4r}{\sqrt m\alpha^2}$ times; therefore we need to union bound over the correctness of every call, meaning that we need to consider $\delta_0 = \nicefrac{\sqrt m\alpha^2\delta}{4r}$.
 Multiplying the number of calls by the sample complexity of each call, we get a sample complexity:

-Putting $\alpha = \nicefrac{\eps}{m}$ as required in \Cref{thm::main}, we get the claimed result. \end{proof} \paragraph{Discussion of the sample complexity.} \Cref{thm:sample_complexity} implies that the worst-case sample complexity (i.e. the one obtained with $r \in O(n^2)$) is $\tilde{O}(\nicefrac{n^{8}}{\eps^4})$.
-Modern predictors (like $\gamma$ in our setting) typically attain very small mean-squared error thanks to the enormous training datasets used in industry, which greatly ease generalization.
+Putting $\alpha = \nicefrac{\eps}{2\sqrt m}$ as required in \Cref{thm::main}, we get the claimed result. \end{proof} \paragraph{Discussion of the sample complexity.} \Cref{thm:sample_complexity} implies that the worst-case sample complexity (i.e. the one obtained with $r \in O(n^2)$) is $\tilde{O}(\nicefrac{n^{5}}{\eps^4})$.
+Realistically, one can expect that predictors (like $\gamma$ in our setting) used in the industry attain a reasonable small mean-squared error.
 Consequently, if the target precision in \Cref{thm::main,thm:sample_complexity} is $\eps$, it is natural to require the mean-squared error on each edge to be $O(\eps^2)$.
-Under this realistic assumption, the sample complexity reduces to $\tilde{O}(\nicefrac{n^{8}}{\eps^2})$.
+Under this realistic assumption, the sample complexity reduces to $\tilde{O}(\nicefrac{n^{5}}{\eps^2})$.

+We mention that the worst-case dependency on $\eps$ can be improved to $\nicefrac{1}{\eps^3}$ (up to additional polylogs) by resorting to adaptive data analysis techniques~\citep{PreservingValidity}, where the $\textsf{CHECK}$ query is not implemented by considering disjoint subsets of the data, but by repeatedly evaluating a randomized implementation of the query on the same data.
+Clearly, this induces dependencies between different iterations, and thus we say these queries are adaptively chosen.
+As for \citet{GopalanKSZ22}, it is possible to cast $\textsf{CHECK}$ as a routine returning the maximizer of the calibration error over $\cW$ and use an immediate adaptation of Corollary 6.4 from \citet{BassilyNSSSU21}.
+The analysis is then the same as the proof of \Cref{thm:sample_complexity}, just with a more sample efficient implementation of \textsf{CHECK}.
+Considering thus again the bound on the number of iterations\footnote{Now, every iteration is a query adaptively chosen based on the past ones.}, we obtain the following sample complexity bound:

+This implementation relies on the exponential mechanism~\citep{mcsherry2007mechanism} over $\cW$, ensuring that the $O(N \lvert \cW\rvert)$ iteration running time remains comparable to the one of \Cref{alg::weighted_calibration_algo} with a simpler implementation of \textsf{CHECK}, which requires $O(N'\lvert \cW\rvert)$ time per iteration.